 Government testing in 2019 found evidence of racial bias in almost 200 algorithms used by these programs, making them far more likely to misidentify people with darker skin tones (especially Black women).

 Misidentification is what happened to Nijeer Parks, a New Jersey man who faced the possibility of 6 years in prison after he was identified by a “state-of-the-art” facial recognition program.
 The problem is, it wasn't him.
 He was 30 miles away from the crime scene, conducting business.

 That didn't stop the police from arresting him without any other evidence and holding him in jail for 10 days.
 He's now suing the police department.

 Wrongful arrest is no small matter.
 You could lose your job.
 Without two weeks income, you could be unable to pay your rent or mortgage that month.
 And you will now have an arrest on your criminal record.

 While many police departments say that they don't rely exclusively on facial recognition software to make an arrest, the truth is, we don't actually know.
 The police don't have to say why, or they don't have to say they used facial recognition technology.
 Those who are researching this new use of technology have found cases (most notably in Florida) where there was no other reason for a person to have become a suspect.

-If you’ve been charged with a crime in Collins County, Texas, or you feel you were wrongly arrested, the criminal defense team at The Maddox Law Firm is here to help.
+If you've been charged with a crime in Collins County, Texas, or you feel you were wrongly arrested, the criminal defense team at Maddox Law is here to help.
 We thoroughly investigate every charge against you to provide a strong and swift defense.
-Call 972-373-3635 or send us a message today.
+Call 972-546-2496 or send us a message today.